bravoalpha79/MothRadar/README.md

 ## Database structure

-On top of the Django User model, which has not been modified for this app, three more modelas have been created:
+On top of the Django User model, which has not been modified for this project, three more models have been created:

 1. **Ticket** - with User as Foreign Key (`author`).